srwim/nexus/README.md

 archive to Google Drive · recipients from HubSpot list
 ```

 Star ratings and league picks live in your browser and apply instantly.
-Sports is per league — Motor Racing expands to Formula 1, NASCAR, MotoGP and IndyCar, and each league draws on its own beat outlets (Autosport, Motorsport.com, PlanetF1, RaceFans, Crash.net, Frontstretch…) alongside ESPN.
-The **zipcode and newsletter email** live in `nexus.config.json` in the repo (Settings has a "Copy my nexus.config.json" button — paste it into the file on GitHub whenever you change things).
+Sports is per league: Motor Racing expands to Formula 1, NASCAR, MotoGP and IndyCar, and each league draws on its own beat outlets (Autosport, Motorsport.com, PlanetF1, RaceFans, Crash.net, Frontstretch…) alongside ESPN.
+The **zipcode and newsletter email** live in `nexus.config.json` in the repo (Settings has a "Copy my nexus.config.json" button; paste it into the file on GitHub whenever you change things).

 ## Evals and the autonomy gate